-You are going to want to get up from your computer and get these started, pronto.
+You will want to get up from your computer and get these started, pronto.
 I really did almost stop at the grocery store for only shallots yesterday because I ran out.
-They are my new salt and pepper.
+Crispy shallots are my new salt and pepper.

 There very well could be a jar labeled “crispy shallots” in your kitchen.
 They go with everything.
-(Whipped cream being the one and only exception I can come up with!)
-Just take these onions and go there with me: grilled burgers, goat cheese pizza, sandwiches, steak salad, happy hour snacks, sautéed green beans, roasted cauliflower.
+(Whipped cream is the only exception I can come up with!)
+Take these onions and go there with me: grilled burgers, goat cheese pizza, sandwiches, steak salad, happy hour snacks, sautéed green beans, and roasted cauliflower.
 Go there.

 Grab a few shallots, peel them, and slice them thin.

 Heat your oil to 220° and gently set your shallots in the oil, separating them.

 Keep it all cooking between 220° and 260° for about 35 minutes, stirring with a fork as you go.

 - 1 stick of unsalted butter clarified or approximately 8 tablespoons of solid clarified butter

 - 1 1/2 cups light olive oil or canola oil